 After the VAE Server responded to the NF service consumer, the VAE Server shall invoke the procedure defined in 3GPP TS 24.486 [28] to provide the V2V configuration infomation to the VAE client.
 The VAE server may also provide the list of V2X-UEs to serve as application layer relays based on the candidate list of relay V2X-UEs received form the NF service consumer.

-The NF service consumer may include the V2vConfigurationData data structure in the payload body of the HTTP PUT to update the "Individual V2V Configuration" resource.
+The NF service consumer may include the V2vConfigurationData data structure in the content of the HTTP PUT to update the "Individual V2V Configuration" resource.
 The V2X group ID and the V2X service ID shall remain unchanged from previous values.
 When the VAE Server receives the HTTP PUT request from the NF service consumer, the VAE server shall make an authorization based on the information received from the NF service consumer.
 If the authorization is successful, the VAE Server shall update the "Individual V2V Configuration" and respond to the NF service consumer with a 200 OK or 204 No Content status code.
 After the VAE Server responded to the NF service consumer, the VAE Server shall invoke the procedure defined in 3GPP TS 24.486 [28] to provide the upated infomation to the VAE client.

 Upon receipt of the HTTP DELETE message from the NF service consumer, the VAE Server shall check if the "Individual V2V Configuration" resource identified by the URI already exists.
 If the resource exists, the VAE Server shall delete the resource and respond to the NF service consumer with a 204 No Content success message.
 After the VAE Server responded to the NF service consumer, the VAE Server shall invoke the procedure defined in 3GPP TS 24.486 [28] to delete the V2V configuration information from the VAE client.